Procedure for Administration of Family Medical Leave | KCTCS

 1. Sick Leave Sharing: Once accrued time is exhausted, employees may follow the Sick Leave Sharing Policy to request sick leave donations from eligible staff.
 This program is managed by the local HR office.
 Please note, that the Sick Leave Sharing program has no guarantee of pay as it is a voluntary donation program and the details and identity of the employee making the request are kept confidential to coworkers in compliance with the Health Insurance Portability and Accountability Act (HIPAA).

-3. When the employee has exhausted all accrued or donated leave under either sick leave sharing or sick leave pool, but still has FML time remaining, the college will designate the remaining FML as unpaid time.
+2. When the employee has exhausted all accrued or donated leave under sick leave sharing but still has FML time remaining, the college will designate the remaining FML as unpaid time.

 2. Faculty.
 To be paid during FML, faculty paid leave time is administered according to the portions of the Faculty and Staff Sick/Temporary Disability Leave policy that apply to faculty.
 This policy allows five consecutive days of sick leave.
 Once the five days are exhausted, faculty will use their existing vacation leave.
 Once vacation leave is exhausted, faculty may request written approval from the College President for Special/Other Leave under Administrative Policy 2.14.11.